-State Health Department Investigating JBGB’s For Over 50 Reported Illnesses
+State Health Department Investigating JBGB For Over 50 Reported Illnesses

 The health department said JJ’s Beer Garden and Brewery is cooperating with the investigation.

-“At this point, we can only say that we are cooperating with the health department to determine the source of the issue and that our deepest concerns go out to the customers affected,” Jody Thorton, owner of JJ’s, said in a statement.
+"(O)ur deepest concerns go out to the customers affected," Jody Thorton, owner of JJ's, said in a statement.

-“We have never had an experience like this and are confident the health Dept will determine we complied with all applicable laws and regulations.”
+"We have never had an experience like this and are confident the health department will determine we complied with all applicable laws and regulations."

+The restaurant was last inspected in September 2017, according to health department records.

-The most recent health inspection for the restaurant revealed only one critical violation — that disposable paper towels weren’t available for drying washed hands.
-Inspectors noted that this was corrected on site.
+The inspector found only one critical violation: disposable paper towels weren't available for drying washed hands.
+The inspector noted that this was corrected on site.

 Critical violations can cause illness if the problem is not fixed quickly, according to the health department.